wazo-platform/wazo-doc/source/administration/hardware/bri_configuration.rst

 Follow theses steps to configure:

 #.
-In file :file:`/etc/asterisk/chan_dahdi.conf` remove all occurences of
+In file :file:`/etc/asterisk/chan_dahdi.conf` remove all occurrences of
    ``layer1_presence`` and ``layer2_persistence`` options.

 #.
 In the file :file:`/etc/asterisk/dahdi-channels.conf` use ``bri_cpe`` signalling::